Golden Instant Pot Chicken and Rice

 - Set a 6-quart or larger Instant Pot to SAUTE mode.
 Add the coconut oil.
 Once hot and shimmering, add the onion and cook, stirring occasionally, until beginning to soften, about 4 minutes.

-- Add the brown rice, carrot, red pepper, garlic, ginger, cumin, salt, turmeric, and coriander.
+- Add the rinsed brown rice, carrot, red pepper, garlic, ginger, cumin, salt, turmeric, and coriander.
 Stir to coat the rice in the oil and spices and cook until very fragrant, about 1 minute.
-Stir in the almondmilk coconutmilk.
+Stir in a splash of the the almondmilk coconutmilk.
+Scrape a spoon along the bottom to make sure there are no stuck-on bits of food.
+Stir in the remaining almondmilk coconut milk.
 Arrange the chicken breasts in a single layer on top.

 - Cover and seal the Instant Pot.
 Cook on high pressure (manual) for 20 minutes.
 Allow the pressure to release naturally for 15 minutes, and then vent to release remaining pressure.